Allenfp/open-data-stack-deploy/README.md

 ![](images/2021-06-13-15-06-56.png)

-You will get a command similar to this: `gcloud beta compute ssh --zone "asia-southeast1-a" "tf-airbyte-demo-airbyte"  --project "tf-airbyte-demo"`.
+You will get a command similar to this: `gcloud beta compute ssh --zone "us-west1-a" "open-data-demo-airbyte"  --project "open-data-demo"`.
 Next, add the following to the command to port-forward the Airbyte UI locally: ` -- -L 8000:localhost:8000 -L 8001:localhost:8001 -N -f`.
 Your final command will look like this:

 ```
-gcloud beta compute ssh --zone "asia-southeast1-a" "tf-airbyte-demo-airbyte"  --project "tf-airbyte-demo" -- -L 8000:localhost:8000 -L 8001:localhost:8001 -N -f
+gcloud beta compute ssh --zone "us-west1-a" "open-data-demo-airbyte"  --project "open-data-demo" -- -L 8000:localhost:8000 -L 8001:localhost:8001 -N -f
 ```

 **Note:** Be sure to delete the newline character after copying from the GCP UI.